our story

 Meiko Taylor spent 8 years working with at-risk teens in foster care and on probation.
 After learning some of the youth she worked with had been sex trafficked, Meiko also developed a passion for prevention.
 A filmmaker by trade, she created a hip-hop film and prevention training program aimed at educating teens on some of the tactics used by sex traffickers to recruit and ways to keep safe.

 Her work garnered the attention on a national anti-human trafficking organization and she was tapped to head their Prevention Department.
-In
+In just two years, Meiko grew their program from serving just 300 youth to training over 26,000.

-program director ILlinois
+ILlinois

 Jackie Pawlan